-Tasks Module: Using Notifications & Tasks to create Workflows
+Tasks Module: Using Notifications & Tasks to Create Workflows

-- Familiarity with the Notifications module (necessary)
+- Familiarity with the Automations module (required)

 - Task Settings

-- Setup a Workflow
+- Setting Up a Workflow

 First, you must make some preparations in the Task settings.